Martenfur/FmodForFoxes/README.md

 Windows API requires installation, Linux and Android doesn't.
-You can drop them near Windows API just to have everything in one place.
+You can drop them near the Windows API just to have everything in one place.

 ![setup1](/pics/setup1.png)

 ### Windows & Linux

 1. Open your DesktopGL or SharpDX Monogame project.
-2. Install NuGet package ChaiFoxes.FMODAudio.Desktop.
+2. Install the NuGet package ChaiFoxes.FMODAudio.Desktop.
 Alternatively, you can compile it from sources.
 3. Navigate to your FMOD Windows API installation.
-From it navigate to `\api\core\lib`.
+From there navigate to `\api\core\lib`.
 You will see two directories: `x64` and `x86`.
-Each will contain this:
+Each one will contain this:

 ![setup2](/pics/setup2.png)